PJKillah/Practice-Project-3/README.md

-# Still working on it, not finished
+React project, not finished yet